jackie-dai/Vault-of-Knowledge/Lecture 5 -  Density Estimation and Gaussian Mixture Models.md

 Maximum A Posteriori (MAP) Estimation: choose the parameters that maximize the posterior given the data and the prior (Bayesian)
 - recommended when you don't have a lot of data

+Most of ML uses MLE because there is usually abundant amount of data.